riyatyagi0221/End-to-end-ETL-Extract-Transform-Load-pipelines/README.md

 Largest Banks ETL Pipeline

 An automated ETL (Extract, Transform, Load) pipeline built in Python that compiles the top 10 largest banks in the world by market capitalization, converts the figures into multiple currencies, and stores the results in both CSV and SQLite database formats — designed to be re-run automatically every financial quarter.

 Project Scenario
+Built as a data engineer would for a research organization: a repeatable script that scrapes bank market cap data, transforms it using live exchange rates, and produces a report-ready dataset each quarter with zero manual work.

 Pipeline Overview\
 Extract	Scrapes the "By market capitalization" table from an archived Wikipedia snapshot using requests + BeautifulSoup, producing Name and MC_USD_Billion columns.